rwev/coyote.life/content/articles/published/philosophy--procrustes.md

-Title: Human Hubris and the Procrustean Bed
+Title: Human Hubris & the Procrustean Bed
 Category: philosophy/incerto
-Tags: taleb,uncertainty
 Status: published

 A _Procrustean bed_ describes an arbitrary standard to which exact conformity is forced: avoid building them into any mental structure.